BabylonJS/BabylonNative/README.md

 - Network requests (including accessing local files using the `file://` protocol) made throught the Babylon.js APIs.
 - Extending JavaScript functionality using N-API and native plugins.
+- Debugging JavaScript with V8 on the following platforms: Win32.

 The following major features are partially implemented but not yet supported.
 Note that this list is not exhaustive.